visibilityspots/blog/content/articles/linux/mkdocs.md

 Tags:	     documentation, mkdoc, automation, pandoc, markdown, html, linux
 Status:	     published

+Updated:     2017-05-02 21:00

 To make our and other lives less painful writing documentation is a good start to decrease the level of frustration when working on a shared project.

 It's a common feeling writing documentation isn't something we are all waiting for to do.
-In an effort to make it easier for all of us an automatically way of deployment can be managed by our good friend jenkins.
+In an effort to make it easier for all of us an automatically way of deployment can be managed by our good friend jenkins in combination with docker.

 The details about this flow is been described on this page.
-After reading through this documentation section you should be aware of the general deployement idea so you can implement it yourself and start writing documentation without any hassle.
+After reading through this documentation section you should be aware of the general deployment idea so you can implement it yourself and start writing documentation without any hassle.

 ## Mark down